farao-community/farao-test-data/README.md

 ### Flow decomposition examples

+The [*flow-decomposition-test*](./flow-decomposition-test) directory contains data that can be used as example to illustrate the flow decomposition module behaviour.
 - **20140116_0830_2D4_UX1.uct**: Input twenty nodes network with four countries.
 - **cracData.json**: Associated CRAC file for flow decomposition.